mzgh13/builder-os-ideation/Ideation/Venture Thesis & Ideation Journey.md

 * **Open Source Core:** The replicated backend logic (excluding the proprietary AI replication engine itself) will be open-sourced.
 This fosters trust, transparency, community involvement, and can mitigate certain legal risks.
 * **Focus on Established Problem Spaces Initially:** To make reverse-engineering of business logic feasible, initial targets will be well-understood domains (e.g., basic CRM, project management).
 This means deferring highly specialized or know-how-intensive areas like complex billing (fraud detection), advanced revenue forecasting (specific subscription rev-rec), or free trial abuse prevention, which are harder, high-value, and tackled by elite SMEs.
 * **Premium Offerings & Smooth Migration Path:**
-  * Monetization through customized solutions (enterprise self-serve or premium managed cloud hosting of CompanyOS) and premium support.
+  * Monetization through customized solutions (enterprise self-serve or premium managed cloud hosting of <SaaS-OS>) and premium support.
   * Facilitate migration with "one-click import" from target SaaS (leveraging API-by-API duplication) and the option for businesses to run new systems in parallel with old ones (run logic in two places) to build confidence and minimize switching costs.
 * **Self-Hosting as a Key Differentiator:** Address the needs of organizations with strict data governance requirements that preclude public cloud SaaS, offering a fully portable OS.
 This targets a significant untapped market.